NCLEX-PN Test Day Survival Guide: What to Expect and How to Stay Calm

 🖥️ Computer Adaptive Testing (CAT)

-The NCLEX-PN uses Computer Adaptive Testing, meaning:
+The NCLEX-PN exam uses Computer Adaptive Testing (CAT), meaning:

-- The exam adjusts to your performance.
+- The exam adapts to your answers

 📝 Exam Length